Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Abstract

 \section{Abstract}

-Much of our understanding of gapless many-body quantum systems stems from their low-energy descriptions as conformal field theories.
+Much of our understanding of gapless quantum matter stems from low-energy descriptions using conformal field theory.
 This is especially true in 1+1 dimensions, where such theories have an infinite-dimensional parameter space induced by their conformal symmetry.
-We reveal the associated quantum geometry by considering finite systems driven by time-dependent conformal transformations.
-For small deformations, perturbation theory predicts absorption rates and linear responses that are intrinsically related to components of the quantum geometric tensor.
+We reveal the underlying quantum geometry by considering finite many-body systems driven by time-dependent conformal transformations.
+For small deformations, perturbation theory predicts absorption rates and linear responses that probe the quantum geometric tensor.
 For arbitrarily large but adiabatic deformations, we show that periodic drives give rise to nontrivial return amplitudes involving the quantum metric, beyond the familiar leading order that only features a Berry phase.
-Our field-theoretic findings are universal, comprising general relations between measurable quantities and quantum geometry that only depend on the central charge of the conformal symmetry.
-This is supported by both analytical results for quantum dynamics under certain Floquet drives, and numerical simulations of gapless lattice models.
+The former is less sensitive to decoherence than the latter, so it can provide robust experimental signatures of our predictions.
+Our field-theoretic findings are universal, comprising general relations between measurable quantities and quantum geometry that only depend on the emergent effective description.
+This is supported both by numerical simulations of gapless lattice models, and by exact results for quantum dynamics under certain Floquet drives, probing the full dynamical parameter space.